TITLE Clothing/Soft Goods Specialist

 1. Assumes responsibility for fulfilling online and telephone catalog orders by processing orders, returns, and exchanges, selecting the ordered goods, ringing the sales, packaging for shipping, using the electronic shipping system, holding orders for stock to arrive, maintaining stock, performing inventory control, maintaining transaction records, updating the online catalog, and resolving customer services issues.

-2. Assists with merchandising the clothing and soft goods area by designing displays, monitoring the back stock inventory, receive and process merchandise for sale, and create purchase orders.
+4. Assists with merchandising the clothing and soft goods area by designing displays, monitoring the back stock inventory, receiving and processing merchandise for sale, and creating purchase orders.

 The Customer Service Specialist is supervised by the Clothing/Soft Goods Manager and supervises student workers.